-- Frank and Hsien-Ko\Lei-Lei work really well with anybody thanks to how simple the execution of their attacks are and their first attack skill that they learn is their Multi Attack.
+Frank and Hsien-Ko\Lei-Lei work really well on any foe thanks to how simple the execution of their attacks are and their first attack skill that they learn being their Multi Attack.
 The only problem however is that they're a Mighty Glacier unit so they're almost always left behind.
-The realGame-Breaker is if you let them pair up with Alisa who has a skill that essentially gives the unit a lot of speed, making them go up at least near the first unit to act on a turn.
+The realGame-Breaker is if you let them pair up with Alisa who has a skill that doubles the pair unit's speed, allowing them to at least go up near the first unit to act on a turn.

-- Akira and Pai have a skill call Stamping.
-Stamping can break barriers, that is all.
+Akira and Pai have a skill call Stamping.
+Stamping can break barriers.
+That is all.

 Project X Zone 2

-- Stacking buffs is now a thing in this game.
+Stacking buffs is now a thing in this game.
 Want a character that can dish out so much damage?
 Go for it.
 Want a character to gain a lot of EXP?
 Check.

-- Stacking the charged attacks, using various attack buffs, getting behind a boss and make sure you have a super move usable.
+Stacking the charged attacks, using various attack buffs, getting behind a boss and make sure you have a super move usable.
 That way it's easy to do 70000+ dmg, even before you hit level 10: with enough buffs, you can kill any enemy in a single combo, even the final boss.

-- Axel's support skills is this, although a bit on the expensive side.
+Axel's support skills is this, although a bit on the expensive side.
 He has a 150 SP skill that increases your attack by 100% (which you could get around just by equipping accessories to boost SP as SP is capped at 100 normally).
-While good, what makes him a Game Breaker is that he has a skill that refills your entire cross gauge bar by 100% and it only costs 100 SP.
+While good, what makes him a Game-Breaker is that he has a skill that refills your entire cross gauge bar by 100% and it only costs 100 SP.

-- June's support skills are also powerful as her 150 SP skill increases attack damage by 25% to all units.
+June's support skills are also powerful as her 150 SP skill increases attack damage by 25% to all units.
 Combine that with above, have someone be at full support, and you can easily break the game.
 Furthermore, nothing's preventing you from either spamming SP recovery items on whoever's paired with her or using the infinite SP trick described below, allowing you to cast the skill 8 times in a row, tripling your entire party's damage output until the end of the following turn.

-- Overlaps with Bragging Rights Reward: each Pair Unit has two pieces of exclusive equipment which can be obtained by completing each of the challenge maps; the last one has the strongest dropswhich can be used by any team.
+Overlaps with Bragging Rights Reward: each Pair Unit has two pieces of exclusive equipment which can be obtained by completing each of the challenge maps; the last one has the strongest dropswhich can be used by any team.
 Granted, because of the higher levels of the challenges compared to the main campaign, you'd need to make use of some of the actual techniques listed here to survive, such as the Reiji/Xiaomu, Ulala and Chrom/Lucina strategy and Axel's 150% attack increase.
 Depending on your strategies, you can use these maps to get the best equipment possible and grind for experience; combining those two together will absolutely destroy the story.